Cummings $35 Million Grant Program

 • Organizations that are not classified as public charities under Section 501(c)(3) of the U.S. Internal Revenue Service Code

-• National or regional organizations, or local branches thereof, that do not have an EIN separate from that of the larger entity
+• National or regional organizations, or local branches thereof, that do not have an EIN and board of directors separate from that of the larger entity

 Prior grant recipients are eligible to submit an LOI for an additional grant if: